ManSleen/WorkoutTracker-BE/README.md

-# BlogIt-BE
+# WorkoutTracker-BE

-CRUD app, users can sign up and add new blog posts
+CRUD app, users can sign up and add new workouts